 By Claire Georgiou, Reboot Naturopath, B.HSc ND

-Alcohol unfortunately can reduce our care factor, once we start having a few drinks on Friday night, our desire to be well and healthy is often thrown out the window.
+Alcohol unfortunately can reduce our care factor, once we start having a few drinks night, our desire to be well and healthy is often thrown out the window.
 That pizza you’ve said no to all week now doesn’t seem like such a bad idea.
 Make sure you are drinking plenty of water and have a cap on how many drinks you’ll have over the weekend.
 It’s ideal to stick to no more than two standard drinks per day over the weekend.

-I know it’s boring, but I can’t tell you enough how many people tell me that they are great with their water during their week while at work, at the gym and during all their other weekly activities, and then the weekend comes and their routine is out the window and dehydration follows.
+I know it’s boring, but I can’t tell you enough how many people tell me that they are great with their water during their week while at work, at the gym and during all their other weekly activities, and then the weekend comes, and their routine is out the window and dehydration follows.
 Dehydration brings sweet and salty cravings so you can easily fight them with water.
 Make a habit of drinking a glass each time you walk into the kitchen.
 Or set your phone alarm every hour to help remind you to drink up.

-During the week, people can make excellent choices of salad, vegetable-based meals, juices, morning smoothies but the weekend comes and rainbow eating can go out the window.
+During the week, people can make excellent choices of salad, vegetable-based meals, juices, morning smoothies but the weekend comes, and rainbow eating can go out the window.
 Make sure you’re incorporating smoothies, juices, salads and healthy meals on Saturdays and Sundays too.

-Meal planning often includes the working week but it may not include the weekend.
-Get into the practice of meal planning for the entire seven days so you know what and how you’re eating on the weekends too.
+Meal planning often includes the working week, but it may not include the weekend.
+Get into the practice of planning for the entire seven days so you know what and how you’re eating on the weekends too.
 You can even plan a fun treat such as Mushroom Pizza or Pumpkin Spice Chia Breakfast Cookies.

 At social events you can easily consume your entire days’ worth of calories just on the snacks and that’s even before you get to the main meal.
 Bring a plate of chopped vegetables with a healthy homemade dip and munch to your heart’s content.

 Write down what you want to achieve with your health changes and share this with online buddies who have the same objective such as the Reboot community or close friends and family.
 Get clear with yourself about what you need to do to achieve it.
 Are the weekend excuses hurting your efforts?
-If so create a plan that reduces the triggers and creates alternatives to help your own success.
+If so, create a plan that reduces the triggers and creates alternatives to help your own success.

-This habit is one way to over eat without knowing it.
+This habit is one way to overeat without knowing it.
 While a handful of nuts is healthy, too many handfuls can easily happen.
 Whatever you eat, try to do it while sitting down and on a plate, not over the counter or standing in front of your fridge.
 Make a rule that you follow so you don’t mindlessly pick and practice eating more mindfully.